 This legislative session — and the four legislative sessions prior — have witnessed a number of bills introduced that offer widely disparate statements as to the definition, quantity, and legality of these types of transient accommodations.
 Whether the description is Individual Visitor Units (IVUs), Individually Advertised Units (IAUs), Transient Vacation Rentals (TVRs), or Transient Vacation Units (TVUs), we do not believe that Hawaii wishes to put an end to this type of accommodation, nor do we believe Hawaii wants to send a message that such options are to be denied to consumers.
 But the attacks on this popular vacation option has seen Hawaii legislators criticized for advancing bills that create monopolies for hotels or property managers.

-SB519 SD2 allows the DoT to issue cease-and-desist orders and monetary fines for operators and plan managers who fail to conspicuously display the certificate of registration (Hawaii Tax ID) in the registered transient accommodation.
+Empowers the Department of Taxation to issue cease-and-desist orders and monetary fines for operators and plan managers who fail to conspicuously display the certificate of registration (Hawaii Tax ID) in the registered transient accommodation.

 I want to thank everyone for submitting testimony, for reading and considering the bills, and for providing input and ideas.
 We’re all busy with life, I know, and it has been just terrific to know that while we’ve been doing our work at RBOAA (and as individual owners, too!) so many are doing exactly the same.